-Over the years I’ve owned different designer purses and handbags.
-I had Dooney & Bourke purses around 15 years ago, then Coach became the rage.
+Over the years, I’ve owned different designer purses and handbags.
+I had Dooney & Bourke purses in the early 2000s, then Coach became the rage.
 I remember how excited I was when I got my first Coach purse.
-It was about $300, which I considered a lot to spend on a purse 11 years ago.
+It was about $300, which I considered a lot to spend on a purse in 2006.

 It is made of monogram fabric with leather trim and suede flowers.
 I loved that purse!
 For a few years, it was my spring and summer bag.

-Several years ago, I moved on from Coach to Michael Kors then to Tory Burch.
+Over the years, I moved on from Coach to Michael Kors, then to Tory Burch.

-In 2014, my husband got me my first Louis Vuitton handbag for my birthday when we were in Maui.
-The Portobello in Damier Ebene in my favorite style of bag, the hobo bag.
+In 2014, my husband got me my first Louis Vuitton handbag for my birthday in Maui when we were on vacation.
+The Portobello in Damier Ebene is my favorite style of bag, the hobo bag.

 I used the heck out of that purse for the next two years.
 I’m a tad disappointed with the quality of my Portobello.
-The leather shoulder handle shows a lot of wear on it, especially on the edges.
+The leather shoulder handle shows a lot of wear, especially on the edges.

 After I joined the PurseForum, I read about cracking along the sides of the canvas near the zipper.
-When I looked at mine closely, sure enough I had cracks, too.
+When I looked at mine closely, I had cracks, too.

 Louis Vuitton has a great warranty on their bags and I could have returned it for a credit towards a new bag (since it’s been discontinued).
-I chose not to, though, because this bag is sentimental to me and I still use it.
+I chose not to because this bag is sentimental to me.

 The Turenne in MM

-My newest LV bag is the Speedy Bandouliere 35 in Damier Ebene.
-I’ve only used this a few times.
+Around 2019, I got the Speedy Bandouliere 35 in Damier Ebene.
 It comes with a strap that works as a shoulder strap and an extension that makes it into a cross-body.

-I can see myself using this purse a lot this fall and winter.
-I’m always a little worried about getting the vachetta trim on the Turenne wet or stained, so I doubt that I will be using it as much after this summer.
+I can see myself using this purse a lot this in the fall and winter.
+I’m always a little worried about getting the vachetta trim on the Turenne wet or stained, so I doubt I will use it as much after this summer.

 Do you have certain styles of handbags you love?
 Personally, I prefer those that lay flatter against my side.
 How about designers?
 Share your favorites below.

 Are you a Gucci fan?
-Check out this reveal!
+Check out this Guicci reveal!

 Love designer shoes?
-I share them in this post.
+I share them in this designer shoe post.